NoeBrt/Binary_Pair_Encoding/README.md

-# Corpus Vocabulary Trainer and Segmenter : Binary Pair Encoding
+# Corpus Vocabulary Trainer and Segmenter : Binray Pair Encoding

-A Python CLI tool to train a vocabulary model and segment text based on learned patterns.
+A Python CLI tool to train a vocabulary model and segment text based on learned patterns using Byte Pair Encoding (BPE).

 ## Features